LivelyIE/web/blog/markdown/working-from-home-wfh-mortgage.md

 This trend is clearly reflected in how home prices rose in 2021, with properties outside Dublin [rising faster than within](https://www.thejournal.ie/property-prices-rise-14-5659106-Jan2022/).
 Outside Dublin apartment prices rose by a staggering 17.5% and house prices by 13.5%.
 In Dublin the increase was 9.7% for apartments and 13.5% for houses.

-## Mortgage Lender Requirements for Applicants Working From Home
+## Remote Work Letter for Employees Working From Home

 Some mortgage lenders are concerned that if an employee purchases a home a significant distance from their place of work and is then asked to return to the office that it could put a strain on that person’s ability to do their job and put their employment at risk.